orkachlon/sentimentor/README.md

 ----------------------
 **Classification**: reviews are classified using a weighted sum of vader, flair and textblob text classifiers.

-**Feature extraction**: features are extracted using a tfidf vectorizer trained with a given vocabulary.
+**Feature extraction**: features are extracted using a tf-idf vectorizer trained with a given vocabulary.

 **Synonym generation**:  synonyms are generated using gensim's Word2Vec on the found features.